West view of the Cast Iron Bridge... (Dixon)

 8 rings of smoke from chimney (top right detail).
 There are no railings on the left side of the bridge.

-This transfer also appears on smaller Dixon jugs.
-Note the dark speck just above the right edge of the chimney top.
+This transfer also appears on later Dixon jugs.
+Note the dark speck just above the right edge of the chimney top, which doesn't appear on the earlier items above.

 Garrison Pottery 4